9 Free Mental Health Apps To Ease Stress & Anxiety

 October 7, 2020 | Healthy Aging

 Managing mental health is never an easy task.
-And the coronavirus pandemic sure hasn’t helped.
-Coping skills that helped us through the tough times — like catching a movie with a grandchild, eating lunch with a friend, or even lifting weights at the Y — are not possible right now.
-Although our old coping skills may not be suitable for today’s standards, we have the opportunity to find new coping strategies for these uncertain times.
+And difficult times doesn’t make it easier.
+Coping skills like catching a movie with a grandchild, eating lunch with a friend, or even lifting weights at the Y are not always a possibility for everyone.
+Although some common coping skills may not be suitable for everyone, we now have the opportunity to find new coping strategies that almost anyone can try.

 This app was developed by the Canadian government to help people treat anxiety.
 Think of this as your mental health Swiss Army Knife, because it has many mental health tools: you can track your mood, develop a list of coping skills, and learn more about mindfulness.
 In addition, it is derived from evidence-based principles of Cognitive Behavioral Therapy. *Available on Apple and Android devices.